minhAI2045/GomokuPython/README.md

 The checkerboard AI algorithm works as follows:

 1.See if the computer can take any action to win the game.
 If so, take that action.
-If not, go to step 2.
-2.See if the player can take any action that causes the computer to lose the game.
+If not, go to step 2 2.See if the player can take any action that causes the computer to lose the game.
 If it is, the computer will move there to block the player.
-If not, go to step 3.
+If not, go to step 3
 3.Check if any of the angles (cells 1, 3, 7 or 9) can be taken.
-If there are no cells, go to step 4.
+If there are no cells, go to step 4
-4.Check if the cell in the center is empty or not.
+4. Check if the cell in the center is empty or not.
 If yes, perform the migration there.
 If not, go to step 5.
 5.Move on any edge (cell 2, 4, 6 or 8).
 There are no further steps, because the spaces next to it are the only cells left.
 The function will return an integer value from 1 to 9 representing the computer's steps.